Wednesday, September 6, 2023

 Hi you all!

-Here is a new pack for the Plains Indians: Warrior Society members of the Northern Cheyenne.
+Here is a new pack for the Plains Indians: Warrior Society members of the Cheyenne.

-The first one belongs to the Coyote Society (also Kit Fox Men or Fox Soldiers).
+The first one is an officer of the Coyote Society (also Kit Fox Men or Fox Soldiers).

 Typical regalia is his bowlance (carried by two of the members of the society), his crescent-shaped leather necklace and the two eagle feathers in his scalplock.
 This figure is also armed with a blanket gun (a shawed off gun), but many of them had bow and arrows when dancing.